“Dolce and Gabanna, Fendi and then Donna” — these lyrics are from the mid-00’s hit “My Humps” by the Black Eyed Peas.

 If you have a Fendi purse, then you’re lucky.
 Their average retail price has five digits.
 But, you won’t get the amount you paid for it if you resell it.

-Unless you really know what you’re doing, which we can help you with.
 Learn how to give them a loving new owner below.

 Clean Up the Bag

 Fendi uses a large range of materials to make their bags — so cleaning them is a pain.
 You should be very careful with your Fendi bag, so avoiding dirt is the best option.

 If you do get the bag dirty or get a spot on it, you have some choices.

 Even if the purse is made of a cloth material, the washing machine is out.
 First of all, it’s way too violent and second of all, you don’t know that the color won’t be affected.

 If you’re feeling brave, you can find a suede or purse cleaning kit usually from online retailers.
 But keep in mind — the more delicate the details, the riskier it is.

 If your Fendi purse is made out of leather and there’s a sheen on it, you lucked out.
 You can wipe it down with some organic, sensitive skin baby wipes.

 Make sure to squeeze out any excess water first, you want the wipe to be damp, not wet.